FukudaBQ/Game2/Game2/ReadMe.txt

 ﻿In this program, you can use WASD or arrow to control the sprite which is link.
 Then you can use 1, 2, 3 to use projectiles.
 In order to use sword, you can press Z or N.
 Lastly, use q to quit, use R to reset the game.
+We run code analysis this time, and removed as many warnings as we could, but we were not able to remove those saying class too long.

 For HUD:
 1. Picking up item will increase the number of the item.
 2. Using Bomb will decrease the bumber of the item.